RedisLabs/redislabs-docs/content/rc/security/access-control/data-access-control/configure-acls.md

 Pub/sub ACL rules determine which [pub/sub channels](https://redis.io/docs/manual/pubsub/) a user can access.

-For versions earlier than Redis 7, pub/sub is permissive and allows access to all channels by default.
+For versions older than Redis 7.0, pub/sub is permissive and allows access to all channels by default.

-Redis 7 changes pub/sub to restrictive and blocks access to all channels in open source (OSS) Redis.
-However, Redis Cloud still defaults to permissive pub/sub even for Redis 7 subscriptions.
+Redis 7.0 makes pub/sub restrictive and blocks access to all channels in open source (OSS) Redis.
+However, Redis Cloud still defaults to permissive pub/sub even for Redis 7.0 subscriptions.

 | Redis<br />version | OSS Redis<br />pub/sub ACLs | Redis Cloud<br />pub/sub ACLs |
 |:-------------:|-----------|-------------|